christian-mindfulness/app_development/reflect_privacy_policy.md

 ## Information Collection and Use

-For a better experience while using the Service, the app does not require you to provide personally identifiable information.
+The app does not require you to provide personally identifiable information.

-The app does use third party services that may collect information used to identify you.
-The app uses the Crashlytics and Fabric libraries to collect anonymized usage information, which are provided by Google.
-Google's privacy policy is found at: https://docs.fabric.io/android/fabric/data-privacy.html.
+The app does use third party services.
+The app uses the Crashlytics library to collect anonymized usage information, which are provided by Google.
+Google's privacy policy is found at: https://firebase.google.com/support/privacy.

 ## Log Data

 Whenever you use the Service, in case of an error in the app data and information (through third party products) are collected from your device - called Log Data.
 This Log Data may include information such as your devices’s Internet Protocol (“IP”) address, device name, operating system version, configuration of the app when utilising the Service, the time and date of your use of the Service, and other statistics.
+This Log Data cannot be used to identify you.

 ## Service Providers